Russian Language Placement and Exemption Exam

 Russian Exemption Exam

 The Russian Exemption Test is offered to students as an alternative means for satisfying the Language Other Than English (Category VI General Education Requirement Policy) and the International/Global Issues (Category VIII General Education Requirement Policy) requirements.
 You should take this test if you have a strong background in Russian and not interested in taking additional course work.
+You may schedule an appointment online through Campus Groups.

 This test is not a placement test.
 If you want to enroll in a Russian language course at UCI, you must take the Russian placement test.

-Please reach out to our office via email to make an appointment.
 The Russian exemption test is 2 hours long and consists of five sections:

 1. Listening comprehension